CyrilJl/TimeFiller/README.md

 Originally developed for imputation, it also proves useful for forecasting, particularly when covariates contain missing values.

+## Why this package?

+This package is an excellent choice for tasks involving missing data.
+It is lightweight and offers a straightforward, user-friendly API.
+Since its initial release, numerous enhancements have been made to accelerate data imputation, with further improvements planned for the future.

+This package is ideal if:

+- You have a collection of correlated time series with missing data and need to impute the missing values in one, several, or all of them
+- You need to perform forecasting in scenarios with missing data, especially when dealing with unpredictable or irregular patterns, and require an algorithm capable of handling them dynamically

 ## Installation

 You can get ``timefiller`` from PyPi: